idle-meerkat/sdevwiki-fork/ACL.md

 **NOTE**: some TC command keys support different naming (alias) for some attributes.
 For example, `pref` Key can be used as `prio`.

 ### Delete ACL Rules
-A TC flower rule (ACL rule) is deleted based on delete criteria provided by user.
+To delete a TC flower rule (ACL rule), you need to delete criteria.
 For example, to delete all rules with a given priority, use the following command:
 `$ tc filter del dev sw1p1 root prio 1`